codyduong/Gender-Codes/README.md

-All data that was ingested has been preserved here, but I highly recommend if you are not using my processed data to instead receive the data from their original sources (and cite them appropriately).
+All data that was ingested has been preserved here, but I highly recommend if you are not using my processed data to instead receive the data from their original sources.
 All figures will denote where the data has come from.

 ## Figures